martihomssoler/goburin/design-notes.md

 		/* Block */ */ */

 // --- Naming Convention
-// - Varibles and functions are "snake_case"
+// - Varibles, base types (int, f64, ...) and functions are "snake_case"
 // - Types, also EnumVariants, are "PascalCase"
 // - Constrants and Generics, are "SCREAMING_SNAKE_CASE"

 // --- Variables
 // defined as "name : type = value"
-// where ":" is the type definition, and "=" is the value assignment. counter : Int = 0
+// where ":" is the type definition, and "=" is the value assignment. counter : int = 0
 name : String = "Goblin"
-average : Float = 3.14
+average : float = 3.14
-// if the type is omitted then the compiler infers it based on the value counter := 0               // an Int name := "Goblin"           // a String average := 3.14            // a Float
+// if the type is omitted then the compiler infers it based on the value counter := 0               // an int name := "Goblin"           // a String average := 3.14            // a float
-// if the value is omitted then you have a declaration without an initialization. counter : Int name : String average : Float
+// if the value is omitted then you have a declaration without an initialization. counter : int name : String average : float

 // --- Pointers
 // pointers have the same idea as in Pascal, but changed the symbol to "&" since in too many languages the "^" is a "dead-key" which makes it hard to type